wastore/azure-storage-samples-for-java/E2E-ORS-Sample-For-Java/src/main/java/README.md

 Go Through the app.config file and make any necessary changes

 Run the file objectReplicationMonitor.java to get a demonstration.
-This demo will upload blobs to the source container and output the properties and content of that blob.
-Then, the program will pause for 5 minutes to allow for the replication to process.
-Finally, the program will locate the blob that has been replicated into the destination container and output that blob's properties and content to show that the blob correctly replicated from the source container to the destination container.
+This demo will upload blobs to the source container and output the properties and content of those blobs.
+Then, the program may pause for a few minutes to allow for the replication to process.
+Finally, the program will locate the blobs that have been replicated into the destination container and output those blobs' properties and content to show that the blobs correctly replicated from the source container to the destination container.

 ###Issues with Archiving
 This program has two different implementations of archiving replicated blobs: using batch or archiving individually.